truglodite/3D-Printer-Enclosure/README.md

 ### Cooldown mode:
 In cooldown mode, the heater remains off and fresh fan spins 100% until the temperature falls below tempCooldown.
-Hysterisis is used to prevent requent fan cycling in cooldown mode.
+Hysteresis is used to prevent frequent fan cycling in cooldown mode.
 Also, in this mode the display shows "Cool", actual/set temperatures, Room temp, and "Cooling" or "Idle" depending on fan state.
 Short pressing the up/down buttons will adjust tempCooldown, and short pressing  the